Tatum gets no help, Celtics routed in Game 2 of NBA Finals - WHIZ News

 Boston shot 37.5% overall and struggled all night to make anything inside the 3-point line.
 When the Celtics outside shooting went cold in the third quarter, the Warriors turned a close game into a rout with a 35-14 blitz.

-Boston had five turnovers and four baskets in the crucial third quarter, leading to a 23-point deficit that was too much to try to overcome after the Celtics rallied from 12 points down after three to win the series opener.
+Boston had five turnovers and four baskets in the crucial third quarter, leading to a 23-point deficit that was too much to try to overcome after the Celtics rallied from 12 points down after a bad third quarter to win the series opener.

+“It’s definitely frustrating,” guard Derrick White said.
+“I mean, we’ve talk about it pretty much the whole postseason.
+It’s easy to talk about, but we’ve got to go out there and change something.
+That was a big quarter for them, and really a quarter that put us away.”

 If the Celtics are to rebound when the series shifts to Boston for Game 3 on Wednesday night, they will need some of Tatum’s supporting cast to play much more like they did in Game 1 than on Sunday.

-Brown made his first three shots and scored 13 points in the first quarter but went 1 for 11 the rest of the way, failing to support Tatum.
+Brown made his first three shots and scored 13 points in the first quarter but went 1 for 11 the rest of the way.
+He struggled to find a rhythm after going to the bench following his second foul of the first quarter that Brown said was a “phantom” call.

+Brown’s frustration led to a dust-up with Draymond Green after Brown got fouled on a 3-pointer in the second quarter.

+“He tried to pull my pants down,” Brown said.
+“I don’t know what that’s about.
+But that’s what Draymond does.
+He’ll do anything it takes to win.”

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports